TorinZhou/Study-Notes/JavaScript/JS-Note20-Function2.markdown

 ## First-Class and Higher-Order Functions

 - FirstClass Function is Just a Concept
+  - Meaning JS Functions are value, nothing more
-- while Higher-Order is a practice
+- While Higher-Order is a practice
   ![](img/firstClassFunction.png)

 ## Functions Accepting Call back Functions